 JS I have lots of great memories from up there.
 I once spent a whole summer living on my friend’s ranch in Maple Creek.
-I would walk down to the upper Mad River and rock hop for miles and find dozens of little honey holes catching beautiful little steelies.
-I would never see another person out there for days on end.
+I would walk down to the upper Mad River and rock hop for miles finding dozens of little honey holes catching beautiful little steelies.
+Would never see another person out there for days on end.
 Lots of peaceful moments on that river.

-CC What was your career experience fishing in a kayak?
+CC What was your career experience fishing in kayak?
 Was that developed in California?

 JS I have been fishing since I was a kid.
 I grew up with all sorts of small boats.
 At an early age, my brother got a used touring kayak, which I would use to go dig clams with.
 Eventually I strapped a piece of PVC to make a rod holder and the rest began to fall in place.
 Northern California is really where I decided to dedicate my lifestyle to being a waterman.
 Fishing and surfing on that wild coastline really humbles you quickly.
 It helped me understand what power is in the North Pacific.